Igobythenameofyunhanjin/cambrio-study/indexes/miling.md

   - Cutting a complication metal with high accuracy perfomance.

 ## Featuers
 - A Milling cutter is rotating and frabricating a metal.
 While Milling cutter fabricates the metal, Metal is fixed usually.
+- Fabricates some various shapes.
+(Simple 2D, Complicated 3D, etc.)